A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 1. Criminal identity theft

 Criminal identity theft is when someone uses your SSN and PII to avoid criminal responsibility.
 This can allow the identity thief to get away scot-free from a speeding ticket or, in some cases, even arrest.
-Instead, this criminal’s responsibility will fall on your shoulders which can come back to bite you later in life when seeking employment or dealing with other legal issues.
+Instead, this criminal’s responsibility will fall on your shoulders, which can cause problems later in life when seeking employment or dealing with other legal issues.

 1. Utility fraud